rpietro/semantic_exercises/lucas.md

 ## Introduction

-Although Clinical Practice Guidelines were designed with the intent of disseminating the best available evidence to healthcare professionals, they are delivered in a format that is informative rather than educational.
-It is therefore no surprise that adherence to clinical practice guidelines have been reported to be poor <!-- ref -->, ultimately decreasing the benefit that would arise from the best available evidence being applied to patients.
-To our knowledge, however, there have been no previous attempts to automatically convert Clinical Practice Guidelines to a format that would be directly applicable to a learning environment.
+Although diagnostic guidelines and classifications such as the DSM-V and the ones released for the diagnosis of rheumatological conditions were designed with the intent of facilitating the day to day activities of clinicians around the globe, they are largely delivered in a format that is informative rather than educational.
+It is therefore no surprise that adherence to these classifications are poorly followed <!-- ref -->, ultimately decreasing the benefit that would arise from a more accurate diagnosis such as the ability to properly follow the best available evidence.
+To our knowledge, however, there have been no previous attempts to automatically convert diagnostic guidelines to a format that would be directly applicable to a learning environment.

 * lit review education applied to Clinical Practice Guidelines
 * lit review of semantic representation of Clinical Practice Guidelines

-The objective of this article is therefore to present the structure and results of a novel methodology using a semantic representation of Clinical Practice Guidelines, which is then semi-automatically deployed to clinical case exercises deployable to the [open edX]() learning management system.
+The objective of this article is therefore to present the structure and results of a novel methodology using a semantic representation of diagnostic classifications, which is then semi-automatically deployed to clinical case exercises deployable to the [open edX]() learning management system.
 The architecture and multiple validation cases are presented.

 ## Methods

-### Source of Clinical Practice Guidelines
+### Source of Diagnostic Guidelines

-* [National Guideline Clearinghouse](http://www.guideline.gov/) using guidelines focused on Mental Health
+* DSM-V
-* 3 guidelines:
+* Rheumatological diagnostic criteria released by the American Rheumatological Association

 ### Use case